Blu3wolf/BMS-Docs/Acronyms.md

 HQ | Headquarters |
 HYD | Hydraulic system |
 HYDRAZN | Hydrazine | When your engine dies this will power your flight systems until it runs out in about 10 minutes.
+IAF |Initial Approach Fix | Any given point at which the pilot will start the published approach procedure.
 IAM | Inertially Aided Munition | Use INS, GPS or a combination of both.
 IAS | Indicated Air Speed | Airspeed as read by a pitot static system.
 ICP | Integrated Control Panel |